SMaleck/unity-entics/README.md

 ## Entites are not destroyed, when the world is disposed
 `EntiCSWorld` implements `IDisposable`, but currently entities that have been added to the world will not be disposed or destroyed, when you dispose the world.
 You will have to take care of this yourself.

+## Other Future Plans
+- Expose some form of system wide configuration to allow more fine tuned control by the client.
+  - Initial list size in EntiCSTicker
+  - Initial list size in SystemsRepository.
+This is particularly predictable
+  - Initial list size in EntityRepository.
+There could be predictable use cases

 # Quick Start
 Add the dependency as a git-link to your project.
 Please double check, that the version from the snippet is the one you actually want.
 ```json